Strong tornadoes threaten millions more in the central US after a weekend of violent storms that left at least 28 dead

 An EF3 tornado rocked the St. Louis area Friday, according to the NWS, reaching its peak intensity as it stretched a mile wide over the north side of the city.
 The tornado killed at least five people and injured dozens, while also “damaging or destroying thousands of buildings.”

-Deadly storms also left vast destruction behind in Laurel County, Kentucky, over the weekend.
-The city of London was hit particularly hard.
+Storms also left vast destruction behind in Laurel County, Kentucky, with 17 deaths reported there over the weekend.
+The city of London, about 75 miles south of Lexington, was hit particularly hard.

 Police in Corbin, south of London, were responding to mutual aid calls for tornado victims and described the devastation as overwhelming.